simith/builder_session_reinvent2019_fr/docs/03_FIRMWARE_AND_PARTITION_BUILD.md

 ### Wi-Fi credentials

 The instructor will provide you with the Wi-Fi credentials for the workshop, you could use an available Wi-Fi access point for this demo, even your mobile hotspot.

+Update the AWS IoT Endpoint,Thing name and Wi-fi credentials in the "aws_clientcredentials.h" file as shown below.

+(ws_client_credential_update.png)

 ## Build